-On maturity, the borrower pays the principal amount and interest accrued or exercises any notes or warrants that were issued in lieu of the interest.
+On maturity, the borrower pays the principal amount and interest accrued or exercises any notes or warrants that were issued instead of the interest.

-- Such loans are usually unsecured, means no need for collateral.
+- Such loans are usually unsecured, which means no need for collateral.

 - PIK loans are usually for a period of five or more years.